scogra17/b-csi/systems/assembly-prework/NOTES.md

 ### Control flow
 * cmp rax, 0      // compare value stored in rax with 0
+	* cmp 1, 3    // 1-3 = -2
 * jmp .printer    // jump to .printer:
 * je .printer     // jumpt to .printer if previous `cmp` was equal
 * jne .printer    // jump to .printer if previous `cmp` was not equal
 * call str_to_int // call function

+#### Conditional codes
+* CF: carry flag
+* ZF: zero flag - most recent operation yielded a zero
+* SF: sign flag - most recent operation yielded a negative
+* OF: overflow flag - most recent operation caused a two's compelement overflow
+* apart from `leaq` all arithmetic operations impact conditional codes:
+	* for logical operations, CF and OF are zeroed
+	* for shift operations, the CF is set to the last bit shifted out, while the overflow flag is set to 0
+	* inc and dec set the OF and ZF, but leave the CF unchanged
+	* cmp operations do the same as sub but without affecting the register values.
+ZF is set to 0 if the operands are equal

 ### Logical operators
 and r10, r11 // r10 and (&=) r11